mt-code/backconnect/README.md

 ```

 ## Usage
-1. Install the command execution shell so it is publically accesible via a URL.
+1. Install the command execution shell so it is publicly accessible via a URL.
 2. Set up a listener to receive the incoming connection.
 	- `nc -nvlp {PORT}`
 	- `nc -nvlp {PORT} -s {HOST}`